anuragthehatter/Bash-helper-scripts/mtu_migration_openshift_ovn/README.md

 - This for OVNKubernetes

-- Script take only one argument which is the desired cluster network MTU we want to migrate
+- Script take only 3 arguments which is the desired cluster network MTU, and vpshere ans ipsec are optional

   For example
   ```./mtu_migrate.sh 1600```